FedOptima: Optimizing Resource Utilization in Federated Learning: F ed O ptima

-\textbf{Activation Flow Control}: Efficient memory management on the server is required in \MethodName\ due to the continuous transfer of activations from devices to the server.
+Efficient memory management on the server is required in \MethodName\ due to the continuous transfer of activations from devices.
 Each device maintains a \textit{Sender Status} to control the transfer of activations to the server.
-The server manages activation queues for each device, denoted as $Q^{act}_k$ for device $k$, with a predefined maximum queue length $\omega$ to avoid memory overflow.
-The activation flow control is as follows (see Figure~\ref{fig:act-flow}).
+The server manages activation queues for each device, denoted as $Q^{act}_k$ for device $k$. \di{To decouple server-side memory usage from the number of devices, we enforce a \textbf{global} activation buffering cap $\omega$ (an upper bound on the total number of activation batches buffered across all devices), i.e., $\sum_{k=1}^K |Q^{act}_k| \leq \omega$.} The activation flow control is as follows (see Figure~\ref{fig:act-flow}).

 \textit{Device-side Flow Control}: After every local training iteration, each device evaluates its \textit{Sender Status} before sending activations.
-If the Sender is active, the device sends activations to the server and then deactivates the Sender, until receiving a `turn-on' signal from the server; otherwise, the device proceeds to the next iteration without sending activations.
+If the Sender is active, the device sends activations to the server and then deactivates the Sender until receiving a `turn-on' signal from the server; otherwise, the device proceeds to the next iteration without sending activations.

 \textit{Server-side Flow Control}: The server adds the activations received to the queue of the corresponding device $Q^{act}_k$.
-When activations are enqueued to or dequeued from $Q^{act}_k$, the server checks whether $Q^{act}_k$ is full.
+When activations are enqueued to or dequeued from $Q^{act}_k$, the server checks whether the \di{global buffering cap $\omega$} is reached.
 If not, it dispatches a `turn-on' signal to the corresponding device, reactivating its Sender.

-The above ensures that the server memory is used efficiently and within a defined budget.
-Since the activation queues on the server have fixed lengths regardless of device number, an increase in the number of devices will not cause contention for server resources.
-It also optimizes the network bandwidth by eliminating the transmission of redundant activations.